katerlloyd/data_structures_tutorial/2-sets.md

 | :------: | :------: | :------: | :------: | :------: |  :------: |  :------: |
 | 0 | 1 | 2 | 3 | 4 | 5 | 6 |

-One common error that can be made when working with sets is trying to hash a list, which cannot be done.
+One common error that can be made when working with sets is trying to hash a list or a dictionary, which cannot be done since they are both mutable or changeable data structures and cannot be hashed.
+Some other errors are trying to remove an items from a set that is not actually contained in the set or trying to change an item that has already been placed in a set.
+You cannot change an item once it has been added to the set since they are immutable or unchangeable.

 ## Efficiency

-These performance levels may become O(n) in a worst case scenario but are O(1) in most situations.
+These performance levels depends on the hashing and may become O(n) in a worst case scenario but are O(1) in most situations.

 | Set Operation | Code | Performance | Description |
 | :---: | :---: | :---: | :---: |